Neuhsrel/DAM_Alzheimers_snRNA/README.md

 - **No excitatory neuron cluster recovered:** .
 Absent in both AD and control samples, suggesting technical rather than disease-related depletion.
 Diffuse low-level NRGN signal across clusters is consistent with ambient RNA contamination rather than a true neuronal population.

+- **MT filtering sensitivity check:** A relaxed MT threshold of 10% recovered only 254 additional nuclei (0.8% increase), confirming that the 5% threshold did not substantially bias cell recovery.
+The absence of canonical DAM markers is attributable to snRNA-seq undercapture of cytoplasmic transcripts rather than over-aggressive QC filtering.

 ## Repository Structure